 What is Underfitting in Machine Learning

 Let us take an example analogy in real life: The situation of attempting to prepare a child to recognize animals, when only stick figures are presented.
 They might not learn enough to identify animals in real life.
-Likewise, an underfit model fails to learn the relation, as well as the pattern of the training data, which translates to poor prediction.
+Similarly, an underfitting in machine learning model fails to learn the relationships in the training data, resulting in poor performance on both training and new data.

 Underfitting happens when your machine learning model is too simple to capture the patterns in the data.
 It struggles to perform well not just on new, unseen data, but even on the training data itself.
 This usually means the model hasn’t learned enough from the data.
 You’ll notice this when both the training and testing errors are high.
 Underfitting often occurs when the model is not complex enough for the problem, for example, using a straight line to try and fit data that follows a curved pattern.
 It means your model is missing important signals and isn’t learning what it should.